cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### My tracker is mad at me for snatching too many .torrent files!

-In order to prevent false positives, `cross-seed` snatches some torrent files that may not ultimately match your owned torrents.
+In order to prevent false positives, `cross-seed` snatches some .torrent files that may not ultimately match your owned torrents.
 It preserves every torrent file that it snatches.